-Community Based Supported Housing/Proposed Projects - 811 Project Rental Assistance Program Projects
+6. Community Based Supported Housing/Proposed Projects - 811 Project Rental Assistance Program

-Developers committing units for individuals with disabilities as defined in the Settlement Agreement referenced in 5 above, and agreeing to enter into an 811 ContractProject Rental Assistance contract upon construction completion for 10% of the total units or 2 units, (whichever is greater,) or 25% of the total units in the project. -For this category-only, round down in all cases to calculate 10%the percentage of total-units.
-5 points a.
-Projects committing 10% or 2 units, whichever is greater, of the total units.

-All qualifying units must meet the criteria set forth in the Settlement Agreement approved 2/12/14 and shall The project cannot be evidenced by a MOU between the owner, the State of New Hampshire and NHHFA. located within the Federal Emergency Management Agency (FEMA) 500-year floodplain.
-Units shall be committed on an as available basis subject to the "next available unit" requirementrule.
+Developers committing units(2) for individuals with disabilities and agreeing to enter into an 811 Project Rental Assistance contract upon construction completion for 10% of the total units or 2 units (whichever is greater) or 25% of the total units in the project.
+For this category, round down in all cases to calculate the percentage of units.
+The project cannot be located within the Federal Emergency Management Agency (FEMA) 500-year floodplain.
+Units shall be committed on an as available basis subject to the "next available unit" rule.